Spidy20/Optical_Character_Reccognition/README.md

 ##  Optical Character Recognition

-## NOTE:- I downloaded this image from Google,if you have any query or problem i can remove it, i hust used it for Educational purpose.
+## NOTE:- I downloaded this image from Google,if you have any query or problem i can remove it, i just used it for Educational purpose.

 ### Code Requirements
 - Pytesseract